irishgordo/harvester-wiki/Harvester-Test-Cases-Integration.md

 # Harvester test cases

 ## Virtual Machines
  ### 1. Create Virtual Machine
    - [ ] Create a VM without selecting anything on the page, check the page output
    - [ ] Create a VM by selecting one of the images on the page, check the page output
-   - [ ] Check the search functionality by typing in vary content, like something that there is no match in the list or something capitalized or not
+   - [ ] Check the search functionality by typing in various content, like something that there is no match in the list or something capitalized or not
    - [ ] Choose a size, check if the text boxes are allowed to type in a non-numeric value
    - [ ] Check the "Use an existing VM Template", select one of the options in the dropdown
    - [ ] Check the "Use an existing VM Template", select one of the options in the dropdown